§ 1. Rules

 § 5.
 Number of players and substitution

-5.1 There is no limit to the number of players in each team.
+There is no limit to the number of players in each team.
 However only seven (7) substitutes are allowed in each match of 11-a-side and 9-a-side.
-Teams may use a maximum of 18 players in a 11-a-side match, 11 players on the field and seven substitutes, and a maximum of 16 players in a 9-a-side match, 9 players on the field and seven substitutes.
+Teams may use a maximum of 18 players in a 11-a-side match, eleven players on the pitch and seven substitutes, and a maximum of 16 players in a 9-a-side match, nine players on the pitch and seven substitutes.
 A substituted player may reenter in the match.
-Substitutions can be done without stopping the game.
-Notice that the game has to be stopped and the referee has to be informed at the substitution of a goalkeeper.
+Substitutions can be done without stopping the match.
+Notice that the match has to be stopped and the referee has to be informed at the substitution of a goalkeeper.
 All substitutions should be done within the technical area of the team.
 If there is no technical area the substitution should be made at the centre line.
-The player that will be substituted has to leave the field before the new player can enter the field.
+The player that will be substituted has to leave the pitch before the new player can enter the pitch.
 Incorrect substitutions will be punished with a yellow card.

-5.2 It is permitted to use a player from the same club in several teams but not in the same age class.
-This player has to be on the participant list of all teams he/she will play for.
+It is permitted to use a player from the same club in several teams but not in the same age category.
+This player must be on the participant list of all teams he or she will play for.
 The player must also be present during the age control for each team the player plays for.
 There is no maximum number of players on the participant list.

-5.3 In classes B12, B11, G12 and G11 it is allowed to have an unlimited number of players during a single match, but only seven can be on the playing field simultaneously.
+In categories B12, B11, G12 and G11 it is allowed to have an unlimited number of players during a single match, but only seven can be on the pitch simultaneously.

 § 6.
 Proof of age and participant list

-Each team must submit a list of players to the Gothia Cup administration before their first match in the tournament.
-All players MUST be able to identify themselves and to certify their age with a valid passport.
-ID documents which expired after May 1st are also considered to be valid.
+All teams must submit a list of players to the Gothia Cup administration before their first match in the tournament.
+All players must be able to identify themselves and to certify their age with a valid passport or ID.
+Players from countries that do not need passport to travel to Sweden can use other ID with photo.
+ID documents which expired after June 30th 2024 are also considered to be valid.
 Please note, a copy of the passport or ID document is not accepted.

-All teams have to complete the participants list digitally on the team’s My Team Info page.
-The list of participants should be printed from My Team Info and be brought as a physical copy to the age control.
+All teams have to complete the participants list digitally at Gothia Account.
+The list of participants must then be printed from Gothia Account and be brought as a physical copy to the age control.